aadarshsonkamble/content-ops-starter/content/pages/help.md

         subtitle: |-
           Framework
           Breakdown
-        text: |2+
+        text: |

-           "Present the plan in a table format with columns for platform, content type, and key message.
+          **"Present the plan in a table format with columns for platform, content type, and key message.
 Include engagement hooks for each piece.
-Keep individual posts under 200 characters."
+Keep individual posts under 200 characters."**
         actions: []
         colors: bg-neutral-fg-dark
         styles: